BostonGlobe/globe-trending/README.md

 This will start the node server and the webpack watch loop for styles/js.
 Currently there is no JS for the app.
 3. Get a sample of data to put into the `/data/` directory.
 See either Eddie or Connor for this.

+## Things this thing is built with:
+- Node/Express - Server
+- Pug - Templating
+- Webpack SASS (Because #hackday)

 ---

 ## Screenshots